 All About Polish Lazanki

-It’s believed that the name “łazanki” comes from the Italian “lasagna”.
+Some belief that the name “łazanki” comes from the Italian “lasagna”.
 The shape of the lasagna and lazanki pasta is square.
-However, lasagna pasta slices are way bigger than łazanki that are really tiny.
+However, lasagna pasta slices are way bigger than łazanki which are really tiny.
 The word lazanki also refers to the type of that you can buy in a regular food store.

 That’s how the Polish lazanki recipe was invented.